What are the cyber risks of working from home and how can Cyber Essentials protect your business?

 - By protecting yourself from viruses and other malware

 Cyber criminals are keen to exploit vulnerable systems and there are many ways viruses and malware can access a computer, including through an infected email attachment, USB stick or a malicious website.
-There are several ways to protect your data from viruses and other malware and Cyber Essentials certification gives you a variety of approaches to implement including anti-malware measures, whitelisting and sandboxing.
+There are several ways to protect your data from viruses and other malware and Cyber Essentials certification gives you a variety of approaches to implement including anti-malware measures, only allowing approved software and sandboxing.
 These will help protect home-workers from malicious cyber-attacks.

 - Keeping your devices and software up to date